Nikon D700 2016 Review.

-Many have said the colours that this camera produces stand out from other cameras, they are supposed to be in more vivid and have more contrast, but I do not agree to that, it all depends on how you manage picture control – White balance and colour space within the camera settings.
+Many have said the colors that this camera produces stand out from other cameras, they are supposed to be in more vivid and have more contrast, but I do not agree to that, it all depends on how you manage picture control – White balance and color space within the camera settings.

-This two pictures down below are taken on exactly the same settings with the same lens so you can see that the D700 does not have any special colour difference then other cameras.
+This two pictures down below are taken on exactly the same settings with the same lens so you can see that the D700 does not have any special color difference then other cameras.